-My name is Kyle Yoon, and I am a second generation Korean-American and a junior at Roslyn High School (in Long Island, New York).
+My name is Kyle Yoon, and I am a second generation Korean-American and a junior at Georgetown University.
 I launched this website in August of 2016 because, despite various history classes at school, my understanding of my own ancestry, Korean history or the history of Korean-Americans in the U.S. was severely lacking.
 I also knew that I was not alone in feeling this way, particularly within my generation, and I wanted to create a new avenue to address this educational need.

 My mission is simple - to create a single, collective database which introduces pivotal events and periods in South Korea's history, as well as native Koreans and Korean-Americans who have reached great heights and made significant contributions to our global society.
 They are trailblazers and leaders of Korean ancestry, whom I have not learned about in my classrooms so far, but who may very well serve as role models for not only young Korean-Americans but all youth in this country.